 Day 3 – Morning:

-Perdana Royal Botanical Gardens/Butterfly Park – The Perdana Botanical Garden is one of the most beautiful areas of Kuala Lumpur.
-It’s a large flower garden to the west of the city that was originally intended as a recreational park but soon became a botanical garden after the introduction of many different plant species.
+Perdana Royal Botanical Gardens/Butterfly Park – Start the final day of your Kuala Lumpur 3 day itinerary with the Perdana Botanical Gardens, which is one of the most beautiful areas of the city.
+It’s a large flower garden to the west of the KL that was originally intended as a recreational park but soon became a botanical garden after the introduction of many different plant species.
 Spend your morning strolling around the gardens and exhibits, taking pictures and enjoying the tropical KL weather.
 It’s also free to enter!

 Right next to the garden is the top-rated Butterfly Park, an extension of the main botanical gardens but with the addition of numerous species of butterflies, fish and insects.
 The park is small but only costs around £5 per person and worth seeing whilst you’re in the area.